seapagan/grantramsay.dev/README.md

 This is a showcase site for my own personal projects.
 It will be live at [https://www.grantramsay.dev][grdev]

+Currently very plain and basic, but I intend to add carousels and other fancy stuff in time.

 [grdev]: https://www.grantramsay.dev

 ## Stack